 Has anyone ever told you that you need to stop and smell the roses?
-They might have even mentioned the phrase carpe diem or seize the day.
 Well, maybe it is time to take a step back and listen.
-Slowing down won’t turn your vacation into a snooze fest, but instead, you’ll take your time to relish in your environment and consciously direct your mind to be present.
-All it takes is a slight pause to be aware and enjoy life.
+Slowing down won’t turn your vacation into a snooze fest, especially in Puerto Rico.
+The Island invites you to breathe in the Caribbean air, let go of your worries, and be present as you explore the slow-paced lifestyle and soul-refreshing environment.

 Note: Choosing where to stay is essential, especially if your goal is to stay away from the bustle of the city.
-There are plenty of eco-friendly, laid-back properties to accommodate you, and most of them carry the amenities and service of a resort but are away from the crowds.
-To make this trip have a full impact on a local family, choose smaller paradores or haciendas, vacation rentals, or glamping sites to ensure your disconnection from the outside noise.
+There are plenty of eco-friendly, laid-back properties to accommodate you, and most of them carry the amenities and services of a resort.
+If you're planning to explore around the Island, be sure to check out our Regions page for more details on distances between cities and drive times.

-Unlike other times you’ve gone on vacation – where you rush to take in as much as you can from the destination, you need to start practicing the art of slowing down, and that begins by sleeping in and not rushing your morning.
-Whether you’re staying at an eco-lodge like Hacienda Horizonte in Utuado, a parador like Combate Beach Resort in Cabo Rojo, or a treehouse nestled near El Yunque in Río Grande, you must first look out the window and breathe in the fresh Caribbean airs.
+Unlike other times you’ve gone on vacation – where you rush to take in as much as you can from the destination – slow travel is all about moving at an unhurried pace and practicing mindfulness throughout your visit.
+Start your first day of slow travel by sleeping in and enjoying a cup of Puerto Rican coffee at your hotel or other accommodation.
+Whether you’re staying at an eco-lodge like Hacienda Horizonte in Utuado, a parador like Combate Beach Resort in Cabo Rojo, or a treehouse nestled near El Yunque in Río Grande, you must first look out the window and breathe in the fresh Caribbean breeze.
 Then, clear your head of all stress and thoughts and prepare your mind for a day of enthrallment in nature.

-Remember, this trip is not about packing the most activities in the time you have, but being fully present in the ones you carefully choose to partake in.
-Once you’re ready to leave your hotel or rental, head to a coffee shop, coffee hacienda, or panadería (a local bakery) to get that energy boost that can only come from a cup of café.
-There, pair your java with a local pastry – like a quesito and watch people pass by… you’ll get a sense of the vibrancy of boricuas in no time.
-You can also take this time to brush up on your Spanish (or maybe not, most locals speak English) and mingle with a few people to ask for recommendations.
-There’s nothing kinder than a Puerto Rican helping you fill your schedule with meaningful experiences.
+Once you’re ready to begin your day, head to a coffee shop, coffee hacienda, or panadería (local bakery) to get your first (or second!) cup of locally roasted coffee.
+Pair your java with a Puerto Rican pastry, like a quesito, and watch people pass by… you’ll get a sense of the vibrancy of boricuas in no time.
+You can also take this time to brush up on your Spanish (or maybe not – most locals speak English) and mingle with a few people to ask for recommendations.

-To complete your first day “taking it easy,” enjoy a nice authentic dinner like a true local.
-Visit restaurants like El Terruño or La Fonda Gourmet in Luquillo for a delicious mofongo, Desecheo in Aguadilla for the best-fried snapper around, or Asador San Miguel in Naranjito for the best mountain views at dinner.
+To complete your first day of “taking it easy,” enjoy a nice authentic dinner like a true local.
+Visit restaurants like El Terruño or La Fonda Gourmet in Luquillo for a delicious mofongo; Desecheo in Aguadilla for the best-fried snapper around; or Asador San Miguel in Naranjito for the best mountain views at dinner.

-And who says slowing down means not doing anything?
-Prepare yourself for a nice road trip around the coast of Puerto Rico, where your destination is Cabo Rojo, one of the most relaxed towns on the Island.
-Before embarking on this could-be-lengthy trip (depending on where you’re staying,) go to your local panadería or closest mini-market to pack up on snacks, a neverita, and some drinks for the road.
-Yes, this is how you make an authentic, laid-back road trip at La Isla del Encanto.
+Who says slowing down means not doing anything?
+Today, prepare yourself for a leisurely road trip around the coast of Puerto Rico, where your destination is Cabo Rojo.
+Located in the southwest corner of the Island, it’s one of Puerto Rico’s most relaxing and laid-back towns.
+Before embarking on this could-be-lengthy trip (depending on where you’re staying), go to your local panadería or closest mini-market to stock up on snacks, a neverita (cooler), and some drinks for the road.
 Pro tip?
 Buy a few bread rolls (ask for pan sobao), break bread with your friends, and sip on an ice-cold malta in the car while listening to this playlist with the windows down!

-And, if you’re in the mood for more panoramic views, pass by the popular Puente de Piedra for that off-the-beaten-path feel.
-Finally, spend the rest of your day at La Playuela (locally known as Playa Sucia,) an awe-inspiring beach full of scenic views and explorable wilderness.
+Then, spend the rest of your day at La Playuela (locally known as Playa Sucia), an awe-inspiring beach full of scenic views and explorable wilderness.
 Does it get slower than achieving the perfect suntan?

 Set time apart to have dinner at Marina 308, a casual oceanfront restaurant ideal for sipping some cocktails, trying some local beers, and enjoying the catch of the day.

-After breakfast, there are plenty of activities you can do to ease your mind and keep relaxing your body.
-Find a yoga studio near you like Ayurvedic in Isabela, Shanti Yoga Studio in Fajardo, Innergy Wellness in Guaynabo, Sukha Wellness in Dorado, and many more around Puerto Rico.
-If you want to experience the ultimate yoga retreat – suitable for kids and adults, visit Aeroyoga Institute in Aguas Buenas for a combination of yoga techniques and aerial support overlooking the mountains that’ll leave you completely repaired and untangled.
+After brunch, there are plenty of activities you can do to ease your mind and keep relaxing your body.
+Find a yoga studio near you, like Ayurvedic in Isabela, Shanti Yoga Studio in Fajardo, Innergy Wellness in Guaynabo, and Sukha Wellness in Dorado.
+If you want to experience the ultimate yoga retreat that is suitable for both adults and kids, visit Aeroyoga Institute in Aguas Buenas for a combination of yoga techniques and aerial support overlooking the mountains that’ll leave you completely repaired and untangled.

-Complete your yoga therapy with a rejuvenating massage and a stroll down the beach to get all that sea minerals working through your system.
-Remember, there are nearly 300 miles of coastline in Puerto Rico, so there’s a spot for everyone around.
+Complete your day of yoga therapy with a rejuvenating massage and a sunset stroll down the beach.
+Remember, there are nearly 300 miles of coastline in Puerto Rico, so there’s a spot for everyone around the Island.

 Part of taking your time to explore the Island includes learning about Puerto Rico’s history and heritage.
-So, if you’re following along this itinerary – or just sampling ideas here and there, be sure to include a day to navigate the depths of a central part of Puerto Rican culture: its African descendants.
+So, if you’re following along this itinerary – or just sampling ideas here and there – be sure to include a day to navigate a central part of Puerto Rican culture: its African descendants.

-Your first stop in Loíza should be Cueva María de la Cruz, a historical park dedicated to highlighting the Island’s African heritage and the importance of preserving its historical value.
-There, you can tour the massive cave, which according to archeologists, evidences the inhabitance of nomadic humans near the area.
-In addition, you’ll get to see on display some of the pre-Colombian artifacts found in the cave – the rest was donated to the University of Puerto Rico, and you can see them on display at their museum.
-Many cultural events – such as live bomba dancing and turban classes- coincide during the day, so you might be able to catch one.
+Once in Loíza, your first stop should be Cueva María de la Cruz, a historical park dedicated to highlighting the Island’s African heritage and the importance of preserving its historical value.
+There, you can tour the massive cave, which according to archaeologists, evidences the inhabitance of nomadic humans near the area.
+In addition, you’ll get to see on display some of the pre-Colombian artifacts found in the cave.

-When you’re done touring the cave, head over to Samuel Lind’s art studio just down the road, this is the real home of this important Puerto Rican artist, and Lind himself guides some tours.
+When you’re done touring the cave, head just down the road to Samuel Lind’s art studio.
+This is the real home of this important Puerto Rican artist, and Lind himself guides some tours.
 The beautiful experience will have you feeling like you’ve stepped back in time in Puerto Rico’s countryside as you tour the rooms decorated with sculptures and paintings Lind has developed over the years.
 The studio is a haven for those looking to connect with history and art.
 Some days, you can see him working in his studio or walking around the property.
 This walking tour is relatively quick, leaving you some time to cross the street to Batey de Los Hermanos Ayala.
-This patio showcases the Caribbean culture, specifically Puerto Rico’s folklore.
-A small museum awaits with keepsakes and memorabilia of bomba and instruments passed down from generation to generation.
-And, a visit to the batey is not complete without learning about the vejigante crafts and all about the beats, movements, and discipline of bomba.
+This cultural center and small museum houses memorabilia that showcases Caribbean culture, specifically Puerto Rico’s folklore.
+A visit to the batey is not complete without learning about vejigante crafts and the beats, movements, and discipline of bomba.

 If you’re not full from all the fritters and roadside kiosks you visited along the way, eat fresh and local produce at El Nuevo Acuario, a locally owned business where they’ll treat you like family and serve you from sea to table.